dstufft/personal-peps/git-and-github.rst

 will need to re-clone their repositories as using Git as the server seems to trigger a one time change of the changeset ids.

+As none of the selected repositories have any tags, branches, or bookmarks other than the ``default`` branch the migration will simply map the ``default`` branch in Mercurial to the ``master`` branch in git.

+In addition since none of the selected projects have any great need of a complex bug tracker, they will also migrate their issue handling to using the GitHub issues.

 In addition to the migration of the repository hosting itself there are a number of locations for each particular repository which will require updating.
 The bulk of these will simply be changing commands from the hg equivilant to the git equivilant.

+In particular this will include:

+* Updating www.python.org to generate PEPs using a git clone and link to Github.
+* Updating docs.python.org to pull from Github instead of hg.python.org for the devguide.
+* Enabling the ability to send an email to python-checkins@python.org for each push.
+* Enabling the ability to send an IRC message to #python-dev on Freenode for each push.
+* Migrate any issues for these projects to their respective bug tracker on Github.

+This will restore these repositories to similar functionality as they currently have.
+In addition to this the migration will also include enabling testing for each pull request using Travis CI [#travisci]_ where possible to ensure that a new PR does not break the ability to render the documentation or PEPs.

 User Access